t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For CoAP, the response code alone decides whether a response is cacheable, while HTTP uses explicit cache-control headers or rules over method and code.
 CoAP responses with code 2.05, 4.xx, and 5.xx are cacheable, whereas responses with code 2.03 update the cache lifetime of an existing cached response (see {{Section 5.9.1.3 of RFC 7252}}).
-Note that the Max-Age Option defaults to 60 seconds when absent; applications should set Max-Age according to their detailed knowledge such as resource stability for 2.05 responses and volatility of error responses (see also {{Section 5.9.3.4 of RFC7252}} and {{RFC8516}}).
+Note that the Max-Age Option defaults to 60 seconds when absent.
+Applications should set Max-Age according to their detailed knowledge of application state and potential errors, for example, based on resource stability for 2.05 (Content) responses and volatility of error responses (e.g., if a certain query is invalid only temporarily or forever).
+See also {{Section 5.9.3.4 of RFC7252}} and {{RFC8516}}.
 This difference to HTTP also leads to slightly different codes starting with 2; for example, CoAP does not have a 2.00 response code whereas 200 ("OK") is commonly used with HTTP.

 # REST Constraints